 Terry Gross of NPR’s Fresh Air

 Terry Gross has conducted over 13,000 interviews in her career.
-She’s mastered the art of getting to the heart of the topic and her guests through research, her own intellect, and her skills as an interviewer.
+She's mastered the art of getting to the heart of the topic and her guests through research, her intellect, and her skills as an interviewer.
 “Barbara Walters was once our national interviewer, in a flashier style defined by a desire for spectacle.
 Gross is an interviewer defined by a longing for intimacy.
-In a culture in which we are all talking about ourselves more than ever, Gross is not only listening intently; she’s asking just the right questions.”
+In a culture where we are all talking about ourselves more than ever, Gross is not only listening intently; she’s asking just the right questions.”